philipp-kohl/scoping-review-active-learning-er/README.md

 # Scoping Review of Active Learning Strategies and their Evaluation Environments for Entity Recognition Tasks

-This repository hosts supplementary materials for the paper titled [Scoping Review of Active Learning Strategies and their Evaluation Environments for Entity Recognition Tasks](TODO). <-- Add DOI when it is published
+This repository hosts supplementary materials for the paper titled [Scoping Review of Active Learning Strategies and their Evaluation Environments for Entity Recognition Tasks](https://doi.org/10.1007/978-3-031-66694-0_6).
 Given the extensive data generated from a scoping review, we have provided the supplementary material in TSV format.
 This enables users to analyze the data using their preferred tools:
 - Corpora: [Corpora Table](datasets.tsv)
 - Screening: [Screening Table](screening.tsv)